The Bankrate promise

 2. Paying only the minimum due

-Paying only the minimum due on your credit card payment is kind of like kicking the can down the road.
-Technically, you are making some progress, but you’re not really accomplishing much in the long run.
+Paying only the minimum balance due on your credit card payment is kind of like kicking the can down the road.

-Similarly, if you’re just paying your minimum balance, you’re not progressing toward paying off your balance, and you’re likely paying more in interest than you want to.
+If you’re just paying the minimum balance, you’re not progressing toward paying off your balance, and you’re likely paying more in interest than you want to.
 Not only that, paying only the minimum could negatively impact your credit by raising your credit utilization.
-Credit utilization is the percentage of your total credit you’re using, and it makes up 30 percent of your FICO credit score.
+Credit utilization is the percentage of your total credit used, and it makes up 30 percent of your FICO credit score.
 Experts commonly recommend keeping your credit utilization ratio between 10 percent and 30 percent to keep it from impacting your credit score.

-Use Bankrate’s credit card payoff calculator to play with the numbers and see how quickly you can pay off your credit card.
+Use Bankrate’s credit card payoff calculator to help determine how quickly you can pay off your credit card.

 3. Taking out cash advances

-Getting a cash advance is fast and easy, but chances are it’s not worth the convenience.
+Getting a cash advance is fast and easy, but it’s often not worth the convenience.
 Many card issuers charge a higher interest rate for cash advances than for regular purchases.
-And, unlike the grace period issuers offer for purchases (as long as you’re not carrying a balance), you won’t receive a grace period to pay back a cash advance.
+And unlike the grace period issuers offer for purchases (as long as you’re not carrying a balance), you won’t receive a grace period to pay back a cash advance.
 Interest for cash advances begins accruing immediately.

 4. Using the wrong credit card

-Here’s another example: The $550 annual fee for the Chase Sapphire Reserve, or $250 for the American Express® Gold Card, can be a great value if you travel and dine out regularly, since both cards’ rewards skew heavily towards travel and dining.
+Here’s another example: The $550 annual fee Chase Sapphire Reserve®, or $250 American Express® Gold Card, can be a great value if you travel and dine out regularly, since both cards’ rewards skew heavily toward travel and dining.
 If those aren’t your top spending categories though, you may not earn enough to outpace the high annual fees.
-You’d likely be better off with a general purpose card with a flat rate for cash back, like the Wells Fargo Active Cash℠ Card, which offers unlimited 2 percent cash rewards on purchases and charges no annual fee.
+You’d likely be better off with a general purpose card with a flat rate for cash back, like the Wells Fargo Active Cash® Card, which offers unlimited 2 percent cash rewards on purchases and charges no annual fee.

 Many people believe that closing an unused credit card will improve their credit.
-However, closing accounts can have a big effect on the length of your credit history makes up 15 percent of your credit score, and high credit score achievers tend to have long credit histories
+However, closing accounts can have a big effect on the length of your credit history.
+This factor makes up 15 percent of your credit score, and high credit score achievers tend to have long credit histories.

-Closing a credit card or loan account could impact your credit score, but it might not have an immediate effect.
-It all depends on the scoring model, VantageScore or FICO.
+Closing a credit card or loan account could impact your credit score, but it might not have an immediate effect, depending on whether your score comes from VantageScore or FICO.
 VantageScore may not include closed accounts when it calculates your credit score, so closing an account could lower the average age of your credit accounts and negatively affect your score.
-FICO, on the other hand, includes both open and closed credit accounts in its score calculations.
+FICO, on the other hand, includes both open and closed credit accounts in its scoring calculations.
 Closing a credit account might not have an immediate effect on the length of your credit history since a closed account will stay on your report for seven to 10 years (depending on its standing when closed).

-6. Not repaying the balance during a 0% promotional APR offer
+6. Not repaying before a 0% APR offer ends

-A 0 percent APR credit card for an introductory period gives you immediate access to your credit line, but does not start charging interest on your balances through the introductory period.
+A 0 percent APR credit card gives you immediate access to your credit line, but does not start charging interest on your balances through the introductory period.
 That means you could potentially use your new card interest-free, so long as you pay off your balance before the introductory period expires.
-Unfortunately, that’s where it goes wrong for many people.
+Otherwise, interest will kick in at the ongoing rate.

-A smart plan for repaying balances for intro APR cards is to calculate a monthly payment that results in the full repayment of the debt before the promotional period expires.
-With a $1,500 balance, for example, and an introductory interest rate of 0 percent for 15 months.
-If you make sure you pay at least $100 each month for the duration of the intro offer, you’ll pay off your balance before accruing any interest.
+A smart plan for repaying balances for intro APR cards is to calculate the amount you’ll need to pay each month to repay in full before the promotional period expires.
+With a $1,500 balance, for example, and an introductory interest rate of 0 percent for 15 months, you’d need to pay at least $100 each month for the duration of the intro offer to avoid interest.

 7. Perpetually transferring debt to new balance transfer cards

-Balance transfer credit cards offering a promotional 0 percent APR provide an excellent way to pay off high-interest credit card debt within an introductory 0 percent period.
-While we don’t always recommend transferring a balance multiple times, it may make sense if you’re following a disciplined debt reduction plan and you know you won’t be debt-free before the first intro APR period ends.
+Balance transfer credit cards can be an excellent way to pay off high-interest credit card debt within an introductory 0 percent period.
+While we don’t always recommend transferring a balance multiple times, it may make sense if you’re following a disciplined debt reduction plan, and you know you won’t be debt-free before the first intro APR period ends.
 In that case, a second balance transfer would give you the opportunity to continue paying down your debt interest-free, saving you a lot of money in the process.

-On the other hand, if you are frequently opening new credit cards and only making the minimum payment, you’re not going to make much progress in paying down your debt.
-What’s more, you’re probably racking up a lot of balance transfer fees along the way.
-It’s a mistake to keep moving debt from one credit card to another if you’re not making significant progress in paying down your debt.
+On the other hand, if you continuously open new credit cards and only make the minimum payment, you’re not going to make much progress in paying down your debt.
+Plus, you can rack up a lot of balance transfer fees along the way.
+It’s a mistake to keep moving debt from one credit card to another if you’re not making significant progress in your debt payoff.

 If you have a new balance transfer card or are considering getting one, Bankrate’s balance transfer calculator can help you determine the amount of time it will take to pay off your debt.